Firm in CNOOC-Nexen insider trade case agrees to settle with SEC

-NEW YORK (Reuters) - A Hong Kong-based firm has agreed to pay more than $14 million to settle charges of trading on inside knowledge of CNOOC Ltd’s bid for Nexen Inc, the U.S. Securities and Exchange Commission said on Thursday.
+NEW YORK, Oct 18 (Reuters) - A Hong Kong-based firm has agreed to pay more than $14 million to settle charges of trading on inside knowledge of CNOOC Ltd’s bid for Nexen Inc , the U.S. Securities and Exchange Commission said on Thursday.

 The SEC said Well Advantage proposed to pay back the illegal profits made on the trades, plus a penalty worth the same amount.